February 13th to June 9th

-This Libguide is to help students judge the appropriateness of various types of sources by evaluating their currency, relevance, authority, accuracy, and purpose.
+This Libguide or Research Guide is to help students judge the appropriateness of various types of sources by evaluating their currency, relevance, authority, accuracy, and purpose.
 It is an introduction to spotting misinformation, bias, disinformation and fake news, and gives some tips on how to quickly evaluate sources in order to see if they credible and reliable.

 When conducting research, it is important to evaluate the information you find as well as the source it comes from.
 Depending on the topic, research question, etc., different types of sources are better suited to addressing the information need.
 Additionally, sources themselves should be evaluated using certain evaluative criteria.